Mark-Klocek/Mark-Klocek/README.md

 ## Projects I’ve Built

 - **Lead List Tool** — asynchronous Python tool that gathers and aggregates business data into a PostgreSQL database, enabling fast, keyword-targeted lead generation.
+Built with Python and PostgreSQL
 - **PetroTact Solutions** — oil spill calculator that recommends cleanup strategies based on coastal substrate and goals.
 Built with Python and Flet.
 - **NASA Explorer** —  tool to search and explore NASA’s image and video archive.
 Built with vanilla JavaScript and CSS. will be adding more functionality!
-Work in progress
+Work in progress.
+Built with vanilla HTML/CSS/JS
+- **First Crud** — basic crud app that writes list items to mongoDB, reads that data, and can also update/delete that data.
+Built with HTML/CSS/Vanilla JS/Node.js/Express.js/MongoDB

 ## Tools I Use